pgmq/pgmq/docs/api/sql/functions.md

 ---

-### read_fifo
+### read_fifo_rr

 Read messages from a queue while respecting FIFO (First-In-First-Out) ordering within message groups.
-Messages with the same FIFO group ID (specified in the `x-pgmq-fifo` header) will be processed in strict order.
+Messages with the same FIFO group ID (specified in the `x-pgmq-group` header) will be processed in strict order.
 Messages without FIFO headers are treated as belonging to a default group.

 <pre>
  <code>
-pgmq.read_fifo(
+pgmq.read_fifo_rr(
     queue_name text,
     vt integer,
     qty integer,